Drucker's Top Tips to Successful Leadership

 I know this is a strong statement, but it is absolutely true.
 I’ve seen this again and again in many organizations of all types.

 Consider these examples:

-- As a young man I saw a flying organization in the Air Force which was last of twenty plus similar organizations which could not even pass an organizational readiness inspection successfully move to number one in less than four months with a new leader in charge.
+- As a young man I saw a flying organization in the Air Force (which was the last of twenty plus similar organizations which couldn't even pass an organizational readiness inspection) successfully move to number one in less than four months with a new leader in charge.